3slam11/How-Long-To-Beat-for-Flutter/README.md

 ## Acknowledgments

-- HowLongToBeat.com for providing the data.
+- [HowLongToBeat.com](howlongtobeat.com/). for providing the data.
-- The Dart and Flutter communities for their support and contributions.
+- [ScrappyCocco](https://github.com/ScrappyCocco) for their python package.